 Preface vii

-Acknowledgements viii
+Acknow ledgements viii

-Acronyms and Abbreviations ix
+Acronyr ns and Abbreviations ix

-Executive Summary xi
+Executiv /e Summary xi

-Chapte er 1: Overview and Implementation of PISA 2015 1
+Chapter 1: Overview and Implementation of PISA 2015 1

 1.1.
-Framework for Science 3
+Framework for Science

 1.2.
 Framework for Reading Literacy 7

 1.3.
-Framework for Mathematics 11
+Framework for Mathematics

 1.4.
-Questionnaire Framework 15
+Questionnaire Framework

 1.5.
 Implementation of PISA 2015 in Ireland

 1.6.
 Scaling of PISA Test Data 25

 1.7.
 Interpreting the Analyses in this Report

 1.8.
 Summary and Conclusion

-Chapte er 2: Performance, Research and Policy Contexts of PISA 2015 in Ireland 35
+Chapter 2: Performance, Research and Policy Contexts of PISA 2015 in Ireland

 2.1.
 Performance in Earlier PISA Cycles and in Other International Studies

 2.2.
 Factors Associated with Performance on PISA

 2.3.
 Recent Policy Initiatives Relevant to PISA

 2.4.
 Summary and Conclusion 51

-Chapte er 3: The Transition to Computer-based Testing in PISA 55
+Chapter 3: The Transition to Computer-based Testing in PISA 55

 3.1.
-Comparisons of Paper-based and Computer-based Tests 55
+Comparisons of Paper-based and Computer-based Tests

 3.2.
-Computer-based Assessments in Earlier PISA Cycles 56
+Computer-based Assessments in Earlier PISA Cycles

 3.3.
-The PISA 2015 Field Trial Mode Study 60
+The PISA 2015 Field Trial Mode Study

 3.4.
-A Review of PISA 2015 Science Items 62
+A Review of PISA 2015 Science Items

 3.5.
 Summary and Conclusion 65

-Chapte er 4: Performance on PISA 2015 Science 69
+Chapter 4: Performance on PISA 2015 Science

 4.1.
-Overall Performance on Science 69
+Overall Performance on Science

 4.2.
 Variation in Performance on Overall Science 71

 4.3.
 Performance on Science Proficiency Levels 72

 4.4.
 Performance on Science Subscales 75

 4.5.
-Gender Differences in Science Performance 78
+Gender Differences in Science Performance

 4.6.
 Summary and Conclusion

-Chapte r 5: Performance on PISA 2015 Reading Literacy and Mathematics .
-83
+Chapter 5: Performance on PISA 2015 Reading Literacy and Mathematics

 5.1.
-Overall Performance on Reading Literacy .
-83
+Overall Performance on Reading Literacy

 5.2.
-Variation in Performance on Reading Literacy .
-84
+Variation in Performance on Reading Literacy

 5.3.
-Performance on Reading Proficiency Levels .
-85
+Performance on Reading Proficiency Levels

 5.4.
-Gender Differences on Reading Literacy .
-88
+Gender Differences on Reading Literacy

 5.5.
-Overall Performance on Mathematics .
-89
+Overall Performance on Mathematics

 5.6.
-Variation in Performance on Mathematics .91
+Variation in Performance on Mathematics 91

 5.7.
-Performance on Mathematics Proficiency Levels .
-91
+Performance on Mathematics Proficiency Levels 91

 5.8.
-Gender Differences on Mathematics .
-94
+Gender Differences on Mathematics 94

 5.9.
-Summary and Conclusion .
-95
+Summary and Conclusion 95

-Chapte r 6: Student- and School-level Associations with Achievement in PISA 2015 .
-97
+Chapter 6: Student- and School-level Associations with Achievement in PISA 2015

 6.1.
-Student Background Characteristics .
-97
+Student Background Characteristics 98

 6.2.
-School Background Characteristics 107
+School Background Characteristics 108

 6.3.
-Summary and Conclusion 116
+Summary and Conclusion 117

-Chapte r 7: Students' Engagement, Motivation and Attitudes towards Science in PISA 2015 119
+Chapter 7: Students' Engagement, Motivation and Attitudes towards Science in PISA 2015 120

 7.1.
-Science Engagement 119
+Science Engagement 120

 7.2.
-Motivation for Science Learning 126
+Motivation for Science Learning 127

 7.3.
-Science Self Beliefs 130
+Science Self Beliefs 131

 7.4.
-Students' Beliefs about Science 132
+Students' Beliefs about Science 133

 7.5.
-Summary and Conclusion 136
+Summary and Conclusion 137

-Chapte r 8: Trends in Performance and School and Student Variables 139
+Chapter 8: Trends in Performance and School and Student Variables 140

 8.1.
-Trends in Science Performance 139
+Trends in Science Performance 140

 8.2.
-Trends in Reading Literacy Performance 148
+Trends in Reading Literacy Performance 149

 8.3.
-Trends in Mathematics Performance 154
+Trends in Mathematics Performance 155

 8.4.
-Trends in Performance Related to School and Student Factors 159
+Trends in Performance Related to School and Student Factors 160

 8.5.
 Trends in Students' Attitudes, Self-beliefs, Engagement with Science, and Career

-Expe ectations 166
+Expec tations 167

 8.6.
-Trends in Item Percent Correct Scores 169
+Trends in Item Percent Correct Scores

 8.7.
-Effects of Changes to Scaling Procedures 1/2
+Effects of Changes to Scaling Procedures

 8.8.
-Summary and Conclusion 173
+Summary and Conclusion

-Chapte r 9: Summary, Conclusions and a Look Ahead 179
+Chapter 9: Summary, Conclusions and a Look Ahead 180

 9.1.
-Summary 1/9
+Summary 180

 9.2.
-18/
+Conclusions 188

 9.3.
-LOOKING LOWARDS PISA 2018 191
+Looking towards PISA 2018 192

+Reference ces 194

-References 193 Appendix A: Membership of the PISA 2015 National Advisory Committee 197 Appendix B: Sample Units and Questions from PISA 2015 Science 199
+Appendi ix A: Membership of the PISA 2015 National Advisory Committee 198

+Appendi ix B: Sample Units and Questions from PISA 2015 Science 200